7thZoneTechnology/ExpenSe/README.md

 2. Add Expenses
 3. Add macros
 4. Ability to delete Expenses and Macros
+5. Individual editing page for each expense & fix data queries to use foreign keys

 Need to implement

-1. Individual editing page for each expense & fix data queries to use foreign keys
-2. Input for budget and display dollars remaining/percentage of budget used - Wednesday
+2. Input for budget and display dollars remaining/percentage of budget used
-3. Live update cost/day - Thursday
+3. Live update cost/day (Think about graphs here as well, how to display above data as graphs)
-4. Bootstrap & design - Friday (get Karen to advise on this)
+4. Bootstrap & design
-5. Examine features and fiddle with performance - Saturday
+5. Reevaluate features, refactpr code and fiddle with performance
-6. Deploy and writeup - Sunday
+6. Deploy and writeup
 7. Begin mobile app development

 Log
 ----
-2014/08/05 - Took out repos, refactored code, live updated of expenses and macros 2014/08/06 - Ability to delete Expenses and Macros
+2014/08/05 - Took out repos, refactored code, live updated of expenses and macros 2014/08/06 - Ability to delete Expenses and Macros 2014/08/08 - Individual editing page for each expense & fix data model & queries to use foreign keys to relate tables